hiltmon/hiltmon.com/source/_posts/2013-04-10-google-analytics-for-status-board.markdown

 	$ git clone git://github.com/chrisle/gattica.git
 	$ cd gattica/
+	$ bundle install
 	$ gem build gattica.gemspec
 	$ sudo gem install gattica-0.6.2.gem

-*Note: You may need to install the default `gattica` gem and then do the build (happened on my test machine) in order to get dependencies.*
+*Update: Added the `bundle install` step to install dependencies.
+No need to install the old gem first as per old instructions and comments below.
+You may need to `sudo bundle install` on a production box.*

 ### Step 2: Configure the Script